 We actively seek out and develop talent from the widest possible range of backgrounds and perspectives.
 We have long been convinced that this broadens our horizons, stimulates our creativity, and contributes directly to our success with our clients and within our firm.
 Diverse minds are an indispensable key to working in an increasingly global economy as well as anticipating and meeting the needs of our clients.

 - Firm Chair Jim Rishwain honored with a CEO Diversity Leadership Award by Diversity Best Practices

 - Making Working Mother magazine’s list of 100 Best Companies every year since 2007, including as the only law firm to crack the Top 10 in 2008

-- Perfect score on the Human Rights Campaign’s Corporate Equality Index for the past eight years
+- Perfect score on the Human Rights Campaign’s Corporate Equality Index every year since 2006

 - Named by the National Association of Female Executives as a Top 50 Company since 2010 and is the only law firm on the 2016 list

-- Recipient of Gold Certification by the Women in Law Empowerment Forum in 2011, 2012 and 2013
+- Recipient of Gold Certification by the Women in Law Empowerment Forum in 2011-2015

 - In 2013, Chevron’s Law Function presented Pillsbury with its Law Firm Diversity Recognition Award.
 At its annual awards event, Chevron “retired Pillsbury’s number” as a frequent winner of the award